-- 2 Click Enable User Management feature.
-The table will display user names of non-Administrative users only, log in information, and instance information. - 3 To assign one or more instances to a specific user, locate the user's name in the table and click Assign Instances in the right-hand column. - 4 In the Assign Instances view, select the instances which should be assigned to this user and click the > button to add the selected instances to the Assigned Instances column. - 5 Click Set and Close to save your choices and exit.
+- 2 Click Users.
+The table will display user names of non-Administrative users only, log in information, and instance information. - 3 To assign one or more instances to a specific user, locate the user's name in the table, click Configure, and then select Manage in the right-hand column. - 4 In the Assign Instances view, select the instances which should be assigned to this user and click the > button to add the selected instances to the Assigned Instances column. - 5 Click Set and Close to save your choices and exit.